moniquecardoso25/Google-Gen-AI-Leader/README.md

 Model peforms the expected task with **no prior knowledge or examples*** which is provided during prompting.
 Example:

-´´´
-Classify the text into positive or negative.
+´´´Classify the text into positive or negative.
 Text: She is a excellente teacher.
 She's happy for it.
-Sentiment: Positive
+Sentiment: Positive´´´
-´´´